 Example: A person has simultaneously received JSP and DSP through an error where fraudulent activity has not occurred.
 The least beneficial payment, JSP, will be ceased, and a debt raised for the amounts of JSP received simultaneously with the payment of DSP.

 Multiple payments due to misleading, false, or fraudulent information

 In the case of a multiple payment arising from the provision of misleading, false, fraudulent information, or misrepresentation, any payment received under these circumstances will constitute a debt to the Commonwealth and prosecution may be sought.

-In VERY LIMITED circumstances, provision of a false name MAY NOT impact on the recipient's eligible receipt of a payment (see 184.108.40.206) where their name would not affect their eligibility for the payment had they provided their birth-name instead.
+In very limited circumstances, provision of a false name may not impact on the recipient's eligible receipt of a payment (see 22.214.171.124) where their name would not affect their eligibility for the payment had they provided their birth-name instead.

 These cases outline where an individual had provided an alternate name, however the alternate name could not be considered to be a false statement or a false representation and that the individual was perfectly entitled to provide the alternate name.
 From the above AAT decisions, case law is settled that a person may assume and use any name, provided its use is not calculated to deceive or to cause pecuniary loss and that there is no intention to defraud.